Summer 2016 Programming

-Private lessons are being offered weekly, for 20 weeks from February 1st-June 26th, 2015.
+Private lessons are being offered weekly, for 20 weeks from September 14th, 2015 - January 29th, 2016.
 Students may take 30, 45 or 60 minute sessions.
 Private sessions are offered year round and students can join a session at any time, based on availability.
 (Available to the general public in July and August)

 The group sessions are offered primarily to students who have been riding previously in private sessions and require therapy in the area of socialization or are motivated by being with others.
-Not only will the students be motivated by the others in the lesson, but they will also be forming friendships through their common interest-horses!
-Group sessions are offered weekly, for 20 weeks from September 14th, 2015 - January 29th, 2016.
+Not only will the students be motivated by the others in the lesson, but they will also be forming friendships through their common interest - horses!
+Group sessions are offered weekly, for 8 weeks from July 4th to August 31st, 2016.
+(Available to the general public in July and August)

 This program is offered in the summer only.
 The Achieve program is a 4 or 5- day intensive program designed specifically to develop a skill by providing the student with the chance to practice on consecutive days.
 This is also an attraction for parents who want to keep their child involved in the riding program but don’t want to commit to a weekly lesson due to holiday plans.
 This is offered at the same cost as the private lessons with one block of 4 or 5 days in July and August.
 (Available to the general public during July and August)